graphql-java/graphql-java-page/documentation/profiler.md

 | `COMPLETABLE_FUTURE_COMPLETED`     | The DataFetcher returned a `CompletableFuture` that was already completed when it was returned. |
 | `COMPLETABLE_FUTURE_NOT_COMPLETED` | The DataFetcher returned an incomplete `CompletableFuture`.    |
 | `MATERIALIZED`                     | The DataFetcher returned a simple value (i.e., not a `CompletableFuture`).                   |

+### A note on engine timing statistics logged from an `Instrumentation`

+If you're logging the `ProfilerResult` from an `Instrumentation`, note that engine timing statistics such as `startTimeNs`, `endTimeNs`, `totalRunTimeNs`, `engineTotalRunningTimeNs` will be set to `0`.
+This is because the timing is set after all `Instrumentation`s have run, so it is not available from within an `Instrumentation`.

+Apart from engine timing information, all other `ProfilerResult` information is still valid if accessed from within an `Instrumentation`.